1. Read ASAP! · Book Review Actions · Book Reviews · History · Novel Concepts and Interesting Research · Technology

 Category: 1 – Read ASAP!
 (All Categories are 1 – Read ASAP!, 2 – BUY it!, 3 – SHELF it, 4 – SOMEDAY it)

 Comments: A perspective changer.
 I was aware of the IMF, The World Bank and the World Trade Organization thanks to social science classes in middle school.
-But, I had no idea of the role they play in (arresting) the development of developing nations.
+But this was a compelling take on how their help can cause hurt.

 Top 3 Learnings: